I have just moved to a new address and am thinking of going bankrupt.

 If you are unsure and would like more information then call us directly and we can run through the process with you.
 The decision of going bankrupt will be based on your primary instinct as to whether or not you actually think you can get your way out of debt or at least get it to position where it is stabilised and under control.

-It is actually quite usual for the majority of people that will have to consider bankruptcy to have started in a debt management plan, then progressed to an IVA and finally a bankruptcy order.
-Of course its not like this all the time but a lot of people with debt levels under £25k find themselves in this position.
+Most people considering bankruptcy might have started in a debt management plan, then progressed to an IVA and finally a bankruptcy order.
+Of course it’s not like this all the time, but many people with debt levels under £10,000 – £15,000 find themselves in this position.

 The only possibility is to get a copy from the County Court where you went bankrupt.
 Provided the bankruptcy didn’t take place more than six years ago, it should be possible.